ccswbs/UoGd7-Training/README.md

 * When the feature is ready to go to their master, merge the pull request into the documentation master.
 GitBooks will update automatically unless it is a new article, in which point a link will be made to the doc in gitbooks.
 * Update book the module on the CCS Website to keep it up to date.

-add some random text - by Margaret and PJ